vnijs/gitgadget/README.md

 ## Collect (gitlab only)

-Collect assignments from students/teams using Merge (Pull) Requests on gitlab.
+Collect assignments from students/teams using Merge Requests (MR) on gitlab.
 When you navigate to the _Collect_ tab gitgadget will search for all assignments in the specified group on gitlab.
 Once all inputs are provided, including the path to a file with student information, press the `Collect` button.
 MRs will be generated for all students (or team leads).
 Once this step is completed you can review and comment on the MRs using the gitlab UI.

 To view, run, and edit the MRs locally press the `Fetch` button.
 After fetching all MRs they are converted to branches using the student-id as the branch name and pushed back up to the server.
 Switch between branches to test code and provide comments and/or fixes.
 Use the Git tab in Rstudio to push local changes to the remote branch.
 Notify students of the comments/fixes by providing a link to the branch in the comments on the original MR.